-Although Prime Ministers can command a secure majority in the Commons, in most circumstances, the House of Lords has become more active in looking amending Government legislation with the gradual increase in the number of peers with expertise and the removal of almost all hereditary peers.
-We now have the first majority Conservative Government without a majority in the House of Lords.
+Although Prime Ministers can command a secure majority in the Commons, in most circumstances, the House of Lords has become more active in looking amending Government legislation.

 Although Prime Ministers have developed a stronger leadership role because of media attention this can easily also lead to bad publicity, which will undermine them.

 Media is now in the hands of almost anybody.
 A live video at an event can pick up an angry facial expression after a polished smiling interview or a ‘private’ conversation can be lipread and transcribed.
 These can be uploaded onto social media and shared over and over again.
 These clips can also become national news.